 - 1. Basic inclusionary zoning.
 Many municipalities simply adopt a base level of inclusionary zoning without indepth consideration of the local housing need or market.
 In these cases, developers are required to provide modest (and therefore less costly) public benefits.
 This means affordability targeted towards the higher end of the low-income spectrum (in the range of 80% of AMI), a relatively low affordable unit requirement (not more than 10% of units), and/or a payment in-lieu-of-units option (see below). - 2.
 Alternatives to on-site inclusionary units.
-Typically, MAPC recommends that inclusionary units be provided on-site to ensure equitable access to amenities and opportunities.
-However, the City could allow developers to satisfy inclusionary requirements through an in-lieu fee.
+Typically, MAPC recommends that inclusionary units be provided on-site to ensure equitable access to neighborhood opportunities and new high-quality housing and building amenities.
+However, the City could allow developers to satisfy inclusionary requirements through an in-lieu fee or off-site units.
 Methods for calculating in-lieu fees-as well as their ultimate impact on a project's bottom line-vary substantially.
-While in most cases an in-lieu fee is less than the cost of developing a new Affordable Housing unit, in-lieu fees provide a funding stream dedicated to the creation of Affordable Housing and are preferable to no inclusionary policy at all.
+While in most cases an in-lieu fee is less than the cost of developing a new Affordable Housing unit, the fees provide a funding stream dedicated to the creation of Affordable Housing and are preferable to no inclusionary policy at all.
 These funds should be earmarked for Affordable Housing production and preservation, and used by NDA or provided to non-profit developers.

-Alternatively, the City could also consider a provision for off-site units.
-This may be particularly appropriate for waterfront projects with high per-unit development costs.
+An off-site unit option does not have the same positive integrating affects of on-site unit requirements, but can sometimes result in more Affordable Housing units being built.
+Developers often buy existing units or homes, update them, and apply a deed restriction.
+This can be less costly than integrating below-market-rate units in new construction multifamily projects, and may be appropriate for waterfront projects with high perunit development costs.
 In this case, the City should ensure these units are created in neighborhoods where they're needed, such as those home to low-income Lynners or where displacement risk is higher.